Director of Marketing & Communications

 “There are always great stories to tell, wonderful people to work with and you never have a cookie-cutter day.
 There’s no time to be bored,” she added.

-Curtis comes to the WVU Extension Service after serving as the director of communications and marketing for the WVU School of Nursing.
+Curtis comes to the WVU Extension after serving as the director of communications and marketing for the WVU School of Nursing.
 Before that, she led communications for the WVU Alumni Association for more than 11 years.

 She holds a bachelor’s in journalism and a master’s in communications from WVU and also has completed coursework in post-graduate programs in higher education leadership and digital marketing.